Signs He Likes You: How to Tell If Someone Is Genuinely Interested

 He gets jealous

 Jealous behavior can indicate interest — or possessiveness, competition, or ego.
-On its own, it's not a reliable sign of the kind of interest that leads to genuine connection.
+On its own, without the other consistent indicators of genuine interest, it's not a reliable sign of the kind of attraction that leads to actual connection.

 If you've been analyzing someone's behavior for weeks trying to determine whether they like you, that uncertainty itself is worth paying attention to.
 Genuine interest from someone who can act on it tends to produce clarity, not prolonged ambiguity.